BlrjDaad/Slack-ntification-employee/README.md

   > profile.set_password("123456789")
   > profile.save()
   >
-- Now go to login page and login into Admin interface when you can add one responsible and all employees
+- Now go to the home page and then login page and log into Admin interface when you can add one responsible and all employees